Jack Saunders (presenter): Television

 Saunders also works as a presenter on MTV.
 He is the host of the weekly MTV Rocks Chart on MTV Music.

 In 2019, Saunders and Yungblud featured together on an episode of Celebrity Gogglebox.

 In 2022, Saunders joined Clara Amfo in hosting the reformatted Top of the Pops Christmas special, in the first year in which the programme switched from a performance-based format to discussion and recorded highlights of the year's music events and chart hits; subsequent years have seen the same format maintained with Amfo hosting alone.

 Since 2022, Saunders has been part of the BBC presentation team for coverage of the Glastonbury Festival.

 In 2022, MTV UK recommissioned new-music series Gonzo, previously hosted by Zane Lowe between 2002 and 2015, for a new series hosted by Saunders.
 The show - initially airing fortnightly half-hour editions before switching to hour-long monthly programmes in later years - was axed by MTV in June 2025 as a result of layoffs which made most of MTV's Camden-based music programming production staff redundant.

 Streaming

 During the COVID-19 pandemic in 2020, Saunders started Quarantine Karaoke on Twitch.
 The series sees artists join him for interviews and karaoke.
 Since then, he set up a weekly thing called Feedback Friday, a commentary on the best new music, airing Fridays on Twitch.

 Personal life

-Saunders is a fan of Arsenal and lives in the UK with his dog Winnie the Malti Pooch.
+Saunders is a fan of Arsenal.